-GET 7 HOURS OF SLEEP EVERY DAY!
-We’ve heard all the excuses, “ Oh, I only need 3 hours a night” or “Sleeping more than 5 hours a night just makes me groggy all day”.
+5.)
+GET AT LEAST SEVEN HOURS OF SLEEP EVERY DAY!
+We’ve heard all the excuses, “ Oh, I only need 3 hours a night,” or “Sleeping more than 5 hours a night just makes me groggy all day.”
 Save it!
 We don’t want to hear it.
-Just ask any Metro Psychology professor and they’ll tell you that to be the best student you can be, you need your sleep.
-Granted, every now and then, we all find ourselves in a jam that requires the ever dreaded “all night-er” but generally speaking you’re doing yourself a major disservice when you don’t make time to get a sufficient amount of sleep.
-You may think you’re operating optimally but you aren’t.
-So do yourself a favor and get the sleep you deserve.
+Just ask any Metro psychology professor and they’ll tell you that you need your sleep to be the best student you can be.
+Granted, every now and then, we all find ourselves in a jam that requires the dreaded “all-nighter,” but you’re doing yourself a major disservice when you don’t regularly make time to get enough of sleep.
+You may think you’re operating optimally, but you aren’t.
+So do yourself a favor, and get the sleep you need.

 Well, there you have it.
 Our top 5 study tips for Fall 2015.
 Just follow these suggestions and we guarantee your “A” at the end of the semester … Just kidding.
-We can’t actually guarantee you that but we hope these tips help and wish you a very successful semester.
-Good luck, God Speed, Break a leg… and any other timeless clichés you can think of.
+We can’t actually guarantee that, but we hope these tips help and wish you a very successful semester.